rom1212/eng-notes/git.md

 ```

 # PR after Review
+Case: after sending out PR, upstream also changed.

+We cannot do rebase for our patch, because our patch is alread pushed, and rebase will make local diverge from remote.

+It might have problem when doing the merge for the upstream master, because upstream needs to figure out how to merge and do the squash so that my changes/commits will appear mostly as one commit in the master.

 ```
 git remote add upstream https://github.com/xxx/xxx.git git fetch upstream  # this is fetch, not pull because pull will do the merge.